thatferrariguy/SignSpeak/README.md

    python main.py
    ```

-4. Ensure a working webcam and that the **model.p** file is present in the project directory.
+4. Ensure a working webcam and that the **model.joblib** file is present in the project directory.

 ---